vfilimonov/pydatastream/README.md

 ### Datastream Navigator

 [Datastream Navigator](http://product.datastream.com/navigator/) is the best place to search for mnemonics for a particular security or a list of available datatypes/fields.
-Credentials for the login are the same as for the API, except for the username which should be `XXXXXX` if the API username is `DS:XXXXXX`.

 Once a necessary security is located (either by search or via "Explore" menu item), a short list of most frequently used mnemonics is located right under the chart with the series.
 Further the small button ">>" next to them open a longer list.